EdifyShadap/Simple-Calculator/README.md

-Entusiastic Btech IT student, this respiratory is mainly on cpp program.
+Entusiastic Btech IT student, this repository is mainly on cpp program.
 Eager to learn new things, and to broaden my problem and thinking solving skills.